 Often I serve as writer-editor and project manager .
 Knowledge of the entire publishing process improves coherence and speeds delivery.

-When used right, the best AI tools are good at editing and can do so efficiently.
-But they must be used right!
-What does that mean?
-It means that they must receive good instructions and that their outputs must be carefully reviewed.
-There are several areas in which this is particularly true.
-One is in capturing and maintaining a single voice across a multi-author document.
-Another is in avoiding idioms that may be perplexing to non-native speakers of Engish (or even of other world Englishes!).
-A third is in correctly gauging the level of technical acumen of the target audience.
-A fourth—and possibly the most important—lies in structuring documents, even those that are not especially long, so as to place the most important material up front and to reduce repetition thereafter.
+When fed the right instructions, AI tools are good at basic editing—if their outputs are carefully reviewed.
+This is particularly true if the goal is to capture a single voice across a multi-author document.
+Or if the document must avoid idioms that might be perplexing to non-native speakers of English (or even of other world Englishes!).
+A third area of caution is to correctly gauge the level of technical acumen of the target audience.
+A fourth lies in structuring documents, even those that are not especially long, so as to place the most important material up front and to reduce repetition thereafter.
 AI tools are already good co-pilots, but they’ll never be as good a pilot of the editing process as I am.
-This is a work in progress.
-AI will get better, and I aim to keep up so as to deliver maximum efficiency without loss of quality.

 Translator